 There is widespread agreement that sustainable economic growth is a precondition for reducing poverty.
 Development policy aims at generating “pro-poor growth”, creating jobs for the poor and providing small-scale entrepreneurs with new market opportunities while contributing to climate change adaptation and mitigation.
 It is in this context that “value chain promotion” has emerged as a key concept of economic development and transformation of agri-food systems.

 Building on these ideas, GIZ has developed an action-oriented methodology called ValueLinks 2.0 that compiles the most important tools for value chain promotion.
 It provides the framework for a systematic approach to strengthening national and regional competitiveness and includes know-how for organisations and public agencies active in the field of economic development.

 Objectives of the seminar

-The objective is to enhance the skills of participants in designing, implementing and monitoring value chain upgrading projects.
+The objective is to enhance the skills of participants in designing, implementing and monitoring value chain upgrading projects with a particular focus on climate-smart VC promotion.
 The know-how covers both technical subjects and facilitation skills to work with groups of entrepreneurs, business associations and public institutions.

 The training seminar is intended to serve development agencies, government institutions, consultants, business associations and other private sector representatives working on economic development in Southeast Asia.